Great Dane: Dog Breed Profile and Information

 Great Danes are very playful and vigorous when young.
 To help keep their developing bones and joints fit, owners would have to prevent them from jumping and running till they are at least 18 months old.

-Once they’ve gotten to this age, their energy level must have normalized.
+Their energy level must have normalized once they’ve gotten to this age.
 Great Danes require routine exercise that includes daily walks to help them remain healthy and strong.

-Great Danes are easy to house-train, and they prefer to stay indoors with their family instead of being alone in the yard.
+Great Danes are easy to house-train and prefer to stay indoors with their family instead of being alone in the yard.

-Great Danes are generally gentle with kids, but care is needed since, like large dogs, it is easy for them to knock a child over.
-Children shouldn’t be put in charge of controlling such a large breed on a leash.
+Great Danes are generally gentle with kids, but care is needed since, like large dogs, they can easily knock a child over.
+Children shouldn’t be responsible for controlling a large breed on a leash.

 Common Health Problems